unicef/mapping-rasters/README.md

     function process_line(line, count, direction_indexes, meta, lats, lons) {
       var lines_of_meta = meta.num_lines;

-      // Isolate fragment of row that corresponds to geoshape.
+      // Iscolate fragment of row that corresponds to geoshape.
       // scores are all pixels that fall within the bounding box of the shape. var scores = line.split(/\s+/).slice(
         direction_indexes[2], // West